 What is the final VAT Return deadline if you deregister?
 HMRC give you two (2) months to submit the final return after deregistering.
 Account for all outstanding VAT on supplies made and received prior to deregistration on this return.

 Different VAT Return rules apply when cancelling the registration through insolvency.
 You would need to complete the paper version to file a final Vat Return.
 If you contact HMRC they will send the correct forms to you.

 After filling in the form you can submit a VAT Return online or by postal methods.
-Extra guidance notes are available using any of the following.
-Check out the Value Added Tax:
+Extra guidance notes are also available using any of the following.
+Research more information on the Value Added Tax:

 Note: The VAT Return must include EU sales where applicable.
 Completing an EC Sales List is part of business tax rules for small businesses in the United Kingdom.